Join Us & Get Wine 101 Course 75% Off

 Written by Chris Howard

-There is both hope and hype in the notion that wine is good for your health.
-From the French Paradox to the Mediterranean Diet and the latest science of aging, let’s get to grips with the debate on wine and health.
+There’s both hope and hype around wine and health.
+From the French Paradox to the Mediterranean Diet and the latest science on aging, let’s explore what’s real — and what’s exaggerated—about wine’s benefits.

 Wine's health benefits what are they really?